hilaelpeleg/-UniTube-/README.md

 - ### Add a new video 🎥
 Adding a new video can be done through the "Add Video" button in the left menu.
 Only logged-in users can add new videos.

-- ### View Video Page 👀
-Shows detailed information of a selected video, including title, description, video player, and interactive buttons like Like, Share, Comment with options to add, edit, and delete comments.
-Only logged-in users can add, edit, and delete comments, as well as edit the video and its details.
-Additionally, logged-in users can like or dislike a video.

 - ### Log out 🚪
 Logging out can be done through the menu, by clicking on the button.